andrewdwallo/filament-companies/README.md

 ### For Contributors: A general list of things that need to be worked on/imporoved

-#### Before Starting,... take note that this package is supposed to be a Filament Context and is planning to be used as one in Filament V3.
+#### Before Starting take note that this package is supposed to be a Filament Context and is planning to be used as one in Filament V3
-#### This is not supposed to be the "Admin" Context, this would be the view that a "company user" would see.
+#### This is not supposed to be the "Admin" Context, this would be the view that a "company user" would see

 * Dark Mode support for all components and views (example: navigation menu component)
 * Profile Photo needs to replace Filament Profile Photo in top-bar user-menu